Analyzing your prompt, please hold on...

-Sometimes, to make the chart look more intuitive, we can modify the appearance of the marker (close), or make it display on the secondary axis.
+Sometimes, to make the chart look more intuitive, we can modify the appearance of the close marker, or display it on the secondary axis.

 The following sample code loads the sample Excel file and generates the output Excel file.